Table of contents

 JUDO - Hon_gesa_gatame

-Don’t forget to put head down where hand lies.
-Head down will avoid opponent grabbing back of your eri to help him evade by simultaneously using leg up and down momentum and placing himself away from perpendicular body position.
-Also if Uke moves you should move along to keep a perpendicular position, else he could grab your legs with his or use escape motion.
-Knowing that if he grabs your legs the hold down does not count.
+If Uke moves you should move along to keep a perpendicular position.
+Else, he could grab your legs with his or use an escape motion more easily.
+If he grabs your legs the hold down does not count.

 Kuzure Kesa Gatame